rehierl/abstract-properties/14-x-types-of-scopes/14-1-types-of-scopes/0-2-sets-of-base-orders.md

 total.
 That is, the above order may in principle have more than one branch.
-However, since the focus of this discussion is on pre-order traces, and since there is already a complete path (from DTR to DPR), there is currently no need to investigate if **a partial system** with more branches could exist and/or could even be supported as a system of base orders.
+However, since the focus of this discussion is on pre-order traces, and since there is already a complete path (from DTR to DPR), there is currently no need to determine if **a partial system** with more branches would exist and/or could even be supported as a system of base orders.

 Note that, in a complete partial system, each branch would have to end in the